A mare miracle: How a baby horse survived Cyclone Gabrielle

 “We had a little foal who was only a couple of months old then, and the mum and my mare, who had never met the foal, were on either side trying to keep it afloat.”

 Moffett and her family’s road to recovery hasn’t been easy.
-The floods decimated their home and vital equestrian equipment.
+The floods destroyed their home and vital equestrian equipment.

 “It’s been a bit hard.
 Our truck got flooded, and we’ve been looking for a truck and only just got one in the last couple of weeks.”